Smoked tri-tip is a great alternative to the brisket, its juicy, meaty, quicker and much cheaper!

-It’s usually used to be used in stews or sliced for steaks.
+Tri-tip is usually used in stews or grilled and sliced for steaks.
 However, it has become popular to smoke low and slow!

 Table of contents